 Preliminary meetings with the dog sitter

 Again, you and your non-human companion must have one or more preliminary meetings.
 You will need to assess whether your dog feels comfortable in his new environment, how he behaves towards his new dog sitter and vice versa.
 Furthermore, you can choose someone with more or less experience and training for your dog’s character and needs.
-Going for walks all three together can be very helpful in observing whether the dog sitter can “handle” different situations, including, for example, meeting other people, and whether the dog feels comfortable and begins to get acquainted with the new person.
+Going for walks with all three of them can be very helpful in observing whether the dog sitter can “handle” different situations, including, for example, meeting other people and whether the dog feels comfortable and begins to get acquainted with the new person.

 If you have found “the one“, it is crucial that you tell him everything you need to know: the dog’s habits, the proper diet, the times he generally goes out, the activities he likes to do and the care and attention he needs.
 The price is around £20/35 per day but can vary depending on the person’s experience and the care that needs to be given to him.